Besorez/interactive-object-manager-demo/README.md

 2. In the **Primitive Classes** section:
    - set **Cube Primitive Class** to your cube blueprint, for example `BP_InteractiveCube` under `/Game/InteractiveObjectManager/Actors`
    - set **Sphere Primitive Class** to your sphere blueprint, for example `BP_InteractiveSphere` under the same folder
-3. In the **Spawn Settings** section:
-   - adjust **Spawn Radius** to control how far from the world origin new objects can appear on the X/Y plane
-   - adjust **Spawn Height** to control the Z offset for spawned objects
-4. Runtime defaults for spawn type, color and scale are stored in the ini section

    `[InteractiveObjectManager.Settings]`